Aliases for DYRK1B Gene

 DYRK1B (Dual Specificity Tyrosine Phosphorylation Regulated Kinase 1B) is a Protein Coding gene.
 Diseases associated with DYRK1B include abdominal obesity-metabolic syndrome 3 and chronic cervicitis.
+Among its related pathways are Apoptosis and Autophagy and Glucose / Energy Metabolism.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is HIPK4.

 UniProtKB/Swiss-Prot for DYRK1B Gene

 Dual-specificity kinase which possesses both serine/threonine and tyrosine kinase activities.
 Enhances the transcriptional activity of TCF1/HNF1A and FOXO1.
 Inhibits epithelial cell migration.
 Mediates colon carcinoma cell survival in mitogen-poor environments.
 Inhibits the SHH and WNT1 pathways, thereby enhancing adipogenesis.
 In addition, promotes expression of the gluconeogenic enzyme glucose-6-phosphatase (G6PC).